ArKT-7/won-deployer/guide/English/prepare-en_t2.md

    won-deployer --debug
    ```
 >[!NOTE]
-> - If you faced any error please share screen shot showing the error after running the debug command
+> If you faced any error please share screen shot showing the error after running the debug command to [@ArKT_7](https://telegram.me/ArKT_7)

 ### [Previous step: How to install](/guide/English/prepare-en_t1.md)